-From Sai Kung Bus Terminal take Bus 94 or minibus number 7, or take Bus 96R from Diamond Hill MTR Bus Terminal on Sundays and public holidays to Pak Tam Chung stop at the start of the High Island Reservoir.
+From the Sai Kung Bus Terminal take Bus 94 or minibus number 7 or take Bus 96R from Diamond Hill MTR Bus Terminal on Sundays and public holidays to Pak Tam Chung stop at the start of the High Island Reservoir.
 From the bus stop, walk along High Island Reservoir to the East Dam, and then finally down to Long Ke Wan Beach.

 The walk should take about 2-3 hours.